-Roy Law is the Northwest's leading long-term disability insurance law firm helping its clients appeal long-term disability insurance claim denials.
+Roy Law is the West Coast's leading long-term disability insurance law firm helping its clients appeal long-term disability insurance claim denials.

 Roy Law helps residents throughout Ninth Circuit appeal long-term disability insurance claim denials.
 The Ninth Circuit has developed a unique body of law applicable to ERISA appeals and long-term disability insurance benefit disputes, and Roy Law has dedicated its practice to becoming experts in that law.
 The Ninth Circuit is comprised of Oregon, Washington State, Hawaii, Alaska, California, Arizona, Nevada, Idaho, and Montana.